HomeWhat is Prepayment Rate?Debt FacilityWhat is Prepayment Rate?

 • Prepayment Rate = $500,000 prepaid / $10 million principal at beginning of year = 5%

-So for this pool of mortgages, there was a 5% prepayment rate over the course of the year.
+So for this pool of loans, there was a 5% prepayment rate over the course of the year.
 That gives a sense for how quickly borrowers paid down extra principal during that period.

 Pros of Prepayments for Borrowers